Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 Student developers presented their ideas: about each design questions were raised by members of the group, and students gave answers the following class.

-It was finally decided on the implementation of two projects that everyone would want to see: Change School's bell and the establishment of a squeezed fruit stand.
+It was finally decided on the implementation of two ventures that everyone would want to see: Change School's bell and the establishment of a squeezed fruit stand.

 These ideas were indeed realized - read about it on this page: Kids initiate